Inapproximability of Unique Games in Fixed-Point Logic with Counting: The label-lifted instance

 For every equation

 in the constraint set of $U$ and every $g_1, g_2 \in A$, we have the equation

 in the constraint set of $\mathcal{G}(U)$.
 We call $\mathcal{G}(U)$ the \emph{label-lifted instance\footnote{This construction is similar to the \emph{label-extended graph} of a \ug instance (see, for example, \cite{LabelExtendedGraphExample, UGAT}), but it is not the same thing.
-The label extended-graph is obtained by taking all of the edges with identity constraints in the label-lifted instance. } of $U$}.
+The label-extended graph is obtained by taking all of the edges with identity constraints in the label-lifted instance. } of $U$}.

 The operator $\mathcal{G}$ is similar to the operator $G$ used by Atserias and Dawar \cite[Sec.\txt{} 3.2]{DefinableInapproximabilityJournal}, and also implicitly used by Atserias, Bulatov and Dawar \cite[Sec.\txt{} 3]{SolvingEquationsNotInFPC}.
-The hope is that it is easier for Duplicator to win the $k$-pebble bijective game played on $\mathcal{G}(U_1)$ and $\mathcal{G}(U_2)$ than on the original pair $U_1$ and $U_2$, while at the same time, applying $\mathcal{G}$ does not change the satisfiability.
+The point is that the extra structure gives Duplicator a new possible strategy to win the $k$-pebble bijective game played on $\mathcal{G}(U_1)$ and $\mathcal{G}(U_2)$ which may not be possible with the original instances $U_1$ and $U_2$; while at the same time, applying $\mathcal{G}$ does not change the satisfiability.

 \begin{lem} For any \gug instance $U$, $\opt(\mathcal{G}(U)) = \opt(U)$. \end{lem}